 As the summer progresses, so does work on Operation Kindness’ three-phase capital campaign.

 Construction on the Bear’s Den building for large dogs began a few weeks ago, in early June.
-The exisiting building was demolished on June 13 to make way for the new, much larger, state-of-the-art building for kenneling large breed dogs.
-We anticipate it to be complete by January 2020.
+The existing building was demolished on June 13 to make way for the new, much larger, state-of-the-art building for kenneling large dogs.
+We anticipate it to be complete by summer 2020.

-Renovations to the existing facility, including the lobby, cat rooms, and small dog rooms, are still planned to begin in January 2020.
+Renovations to the existing facility, including the lobby, cat rooms, and small dog rooms, are still planned to begin in early 2020.

 As a reminder, these are a few of the benefits we’re looking forward to for the animals: